 Captains Suite accommodations have a huge 221 square feet (20,53 m2) separate bedroom, total living are is about 291 square feet (27,03).
 There are 2 upper beds and a sofa bed and the common outfit private bath with whirlpool tub and a shower, safe, television and phone, mini bar, bathrobes and a hair dryer.
 A table and 3 patio chairs are on the balcony.

 Owner's Suites are some of the most luxurious accommodations at sea.
 They usually feature two separate bedrooms, private balcony (with luxury lounge furniture, even dining area and hot tub), living room (with sofa bed), luxury bathroom (with whirlpool bathtub and separate shower), second bathroom (WC), dining room, dressing area.
-Some Owners Suites (like the one shown here - from the NCL Pride of America ship's rooms collection) can accommodate up to 10 passengers when connected to an adjacent Suite.
+Some Owners Suites (like NCL's) can accommodate up to 10 passengers when connected to an adjacent Suite.

 OS stands for "Ocean Suite" and category SS is "Spa Suite", recently changed to Junior Suite.
-These cabins have: twin beds that convert to king, sitting area with armchair and coffee table, sofa, dressing area with vanity, large balcony, wall safe, 2 big closets, mini bar, refrigerator, private whirlpool bath with tub and shower, television and phone, balcony lounge chair, patio chair and table, pillow menu, bathrobes, hair dryer.
-Below is the Club Ocean Suite's floorplan of Azamara Journey.
+These cabins have: twin beds that convert to king, sitting area with armchair and coffee table, sofa, dressing area with vanity, large balcony, wall safe, 2 big closets, mini bar, refrigerator, private whirlpool bath with tub and shower, television and phone, balcony lounge chair, patio chair and table, pillow menu, bathrobes, hairdryer.